-Realizing that your portfolio will be viewed on many different platforms, take the time to check and see how it looks on your phone and on a tablet.
+Realizing that your portfolio will be viewed on many different platforms, take the time to check and see how it looks on your phone and tablet.
 Many programs have a special feature to let you preview your site on different devices.

 In this chapter, we covered some of the most important things to get you started as you build your portfolio: readability and design.
-Later, we will talk about ethics and universal design and I will provide you with a checklist to use for your portfolio.
-When it comes to building your portfolio, it is not difficult if you take it one step at a time.
+Later, we will talk about ethics and universal design and I will provide you with a checklist for your portfolio.
+When building your portfolio, you will find that it is not difficult if you take it one step at a time.